ISEBEL SO..../SARAY ALIMAONG

 · No initdan da ka na pusan kuting salatan moy dagum piyan masebeg ya manerel na otot

-· Don't refer to an otot (daga, mouse or rat) as an "otot," or it will not wreak havoc on your things.
+· Don't refer to an otot (daga, mouse or rat) as an "otot," or don't use swear words when referring to it, or it will wreak havoc on your things.
 Call it "mabait" (kind) instead.

 · No narengel yoy tiki ed dalem na abong yo ya mankik-kik, walay bisita ya unsabi.